Small Town Times

 Wrapping up your senior year

 Seniors…stay on track to college by completing these second-semester tasks:

-detailing the financial aid they’re offering.
-Compare the notifications to determine which school provides the best pack-
+cial aid they’re offering.
+Compare the notifications to determine which school provides the best package.

 Watch your grades.
 If you slack off and get poor grades, your college admission could be revoked.

 Apply for scholarships.
 See ScholarshipQuest at EducationQuest.org to find Nebraska-based scholarships and a list of national

 Make your final college selection.
 Notify the other colleges so they can take you off their mailing list.

 Be aware of deadlines to accept financial aid and college admission offers, submit your housing deposit, and register for new -